Alexandria Station (Northern Territory): Description

-50 employees live on the station with the main homestead being situated close to the Playford River.
-Two outstations are found on the property; Soudan is along the Rankin River and Gallipoli which is on the eastern side of the lease.
+50 employees live on the station, with the main homestead being situated close to the Playford River.
+Two outstations are found on the property; Soudan is along the Rankin River and Gallipoli is on the eastern side of the lease.

 Initially Alexandria used to run Shorthorn cattle but in 1982 the decision was made that Brahman would be more suitable for the harsh environment, particularly the heat and ticks.
 Since then Belmont and Charbray cattle have been added to the herd.

 History

 Waanyi (also known as Wanyi, Wanyee, Wanee, Waangyee, Wonyee, Garawa, and Wanji) is an Australian Aboriginal language of the Gulf Country.
 The language region includes the western parts of Lawn Hill Creek and Nicholson River, from about the boundary between the Northern Territory and Queensland, westwards towards Alexandria Station, Doomadgee, and Nicholson River.
 It includes the local government area of the Aboriginal Shire of Doomadgee.

 A murder was committed at the station in 1885 when a station hand named Ross was killed, apparently by an axe-wielding assailant, while he was returning to his camp after spending the day sinking a well.
-Ross's colleagues, who said they weren't with him when he was killed but heard his cries, told the press (and presumably police) that the assailant had been one of a group of Aboriginal people who were camped relatively close by, and who must have stolen the murder weapon earlier.
+Ross's colleagues, who said they were not with him when he was killed but heard his cries, told the press that the assailant had been one of a group of Aboriginal people who were camped relatively close by, and who must have stolen the murder weapon earlier.
 Ross's colleagues also said they'd gone looking for the unknown murderer(s) the next day, but couldn't find them.
 Another man named John Corbett died at the station in the same year when the dynamite he was using to deepen a well exploded prematurely causing him to fall to the bottom.
 He later died of shock and his other injuries.

 Heavy flooding occurred in the area about the station during the monsoon of 1895.
 Alexandria received 17 in of rain in January 1895.